vezel-dev/novadrop/doc/game/data-center-format.md

 Some nodes will have a special attribute named `__value__`.
 In XML terms, this represents the text of a node.
-For example, `<Foo>bar</Foo>` would be serialized to a node called `Foo` containing an attribute named `__value__` with the string value `"bar"`.
+For example, `<Foo>bar</Foo>` would be serialized to a node called `Foo` containing an attribute named `__value__` with the string value `bar`.
 It is worth noting that a node can have both text and child nodes, such as `Foo` in this example:

 ```xml
 <Foo>